dlh01/raleigh2013/readme.md

-# Unit Testing For Nearly Intermediat Developers
+# Unit Testing For Nearly Intermediate Developers

 This repository contains links and examples referenced during my WordCamp Raleigh 2013 presentation.
 Slides from the presentation are available